 - App problems: The app itself isn’t perfect either — people have reported their temperatures have randomly increased, so we can only hope these bugs get fixed soon.

 Masterbuilt have been around since 1973 and are a leading brand in the electric smoker industry.
 Masterbuilt offer a variety of different types of grill including charcoal, propane, and wood pellets.
 In recent years, Masterbuilt have steadily increased quality while keeping costs low making them a great choice for beginners or the casual smokers.

 Char-Broil have been innovators since the beginning.
 Back in 1948, Char-Broil released one of the first charcoal grills to market.
 Owned by parent brand W.C.
 Bradley Co., an American manufacturing company, turned to the “backyard” leisure market in the 1940’s and haven’t looked back since, pioneering designs in the electric, gas and charcoal markets whilst keeping prices low, but quality high.

 Hailing from the friendly neighbors up north, Bradley Technologies is based out of Canada.
 The Bradley Smoker is the king of ‘low and slow’ when it comes to electric smokers and are probably best known for the self-feeding smoker feature, i.e., you have to use their bespoke wood smoking bisquettes.
 This, however, ensures you get the best quality smoke, and ultimately flavor, every time.

 Are Electric Smokers Worth The Money?

-However, for those of you out there that crave that deeper smoke flavour – the pitmasters and barbecue nuts – the sacrifice you make in flavour, albeit small, for convenience and low-maintenance smoking could be just enough to make you look elsewhere.
+However, for those of you out there that crave that deeper smoke flavor – the pitmasters and barbecue nuts – the sacrifice you make in flavor, albeit small, for convenience and low-maintenance smoking could be just enough to make you look elsewhere.

 How Do I Choose An Electric Smoker?